bup/bup/note/main.md

 May require attention
 ---------------------

+* Previously, `bup get --force-pick: SRC /.tag/DEST` created broken commits if the `DEST` was not itself a commit (the parent would be whatever `DEST` initially pointed to).

 * `bup` now prefers the XDG cache location (typically `~/.cache/bup/remote/`) for the client index cache, but existing `$BUP_DIR/index-cache` directories will take precedence.
 See